peterbud/nitro-mcp-server/README.md

 - Input and output schema validation with [Zod](https://zod.dev/)
 - Example tools included:
   - `echo`: Echoes back the input, demonstrating basic tool functionality
-  - `getPostsByUser`: Fetches posts by a user, demonstrating output schema validation and `structuredContent`
+  - `getPostsByUser`: Fetches posts by a user using an API, demonstrating output schema validation and `structuredContent`
+- Example resources included:
+  - `posts`: Fetches posts from an API, demonstrating resource handling
+  - `users`: Fetches users from an API, demonstrating resource handling
 - Easy integration with MCP clients

 ## Getting Started